As a child, Jamie loathed Fridays.

 “Are ye ready tae come home wi’ me then?”

 She blinks once and then offers him a watery smile.
-There are wee dimples in her cheeks, a slight tremble of her bottom lip and he knows then and there that his life will never be the same.
+There are wee dimples in her cheeks, the slightest tremble of her bottom lip and he knows then and there that his life will never be the same.